Annie Kenney: Personal life

-Annie had many close friendships with women in the Suffragette Movement.
+Annie had many close friendships with women in the women's suffrage movement.
 Christabel Pankhurst and Kenney were allegedly lovers.
 The two went on holiday to Sark together and some sources suggest the relationship was platonic rather than romantic.
 Kenney was a family friend of the Blathwayts.
 She was a frequent visitor to their home, Eagle House, and unlike everyone else she planted four trees.
 The Blathwayts paid for presents and watches, and paid medical and dentistry bills for her and her sisters.
 Mary Blathwayt made notes in her diary of the women Kenney slept with when she stayed at Eagle House.
 Blathwayt's romantic jealousy has been proposed as a reason.
 She noted ten alleged short-lived lovers.
 According to Mary, she shared beds with herself, Clara Codd and Adela Pankhurst.

-After women over age 30 won the vote in 1918 Kenney married James Taylor (1893–1977) and settled in Letchworth, Hertfordshire.
+After women over age 30 won the vote in 1918, Kenney married James Taylor (1893–1977) and settled in Letchworth, Hertfordshire.
 A son, Warwick Kenney Taylor, was born in 1921.
-After a stroke she died on 9 July 1953, aged 73, in Lister Hospital, Hitchin.
+After a stroke she died on 9 July 1953, aged 73, in Lister Hospital, Hitchin, Hertfordshire.
 Her funeral was conducted according to the rites of AMORC and her ashes were scattered by her family on Saddleworth Moor.